 Surrounded by family, Douglas Albert Schmit passed away on January 23, 2020 at the age of 84 in Melfort, Saskatchewan.
 Born in Davidson, Saskatchewan to Albert and Frances Schmit, Doug frequently and fondly recounted his childhood experiences involving Bob, Bill, Jim, Joe, and Doris, his cherished siblings.

-To send flowers in memory of Douglas Albert Schmit, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Douglas Albert Schmit, please visit our Heartfelt Sympathies Store.

 Doug obtained two undergraduate degrees, a Bachelor of Agriculture and a Bachelor of Education, from the University of Saskatchewan.
 While pursuing his education in Saskatoon, Doug met his dear Inez whom he wed in 1960.
 They were happily married for 57 years.
 Together, Inez and Doug raised their four children, Todd, Jodi, Lorne, and Stephanie.